underthehai/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User is at the top directory.
+User is at the wishlist.
     * 1a1.
 User requests to add accommodation.
     * 1a2.
 Wanderlust shows an error message.